 One of the highlights and most popular times to visit Doi Pui is during the Sakura blossom period at the end of January.
 Thai people love to visit to take pictures pretending that they are in Japan and to experience the colder temperatures.

 Wat Phra That Doi Suthep

 The Doi Suthep mountain has a lot of natural and stunning beauty, no denying that, but one of the major reasons that it has lots of visitors is because of its temple, Wat Phra That Doi Suthep.
-This is a venerable temple which is considered one of the holiest Buddhist sights to visit, thus making it a great and popular pilgrimage destination and it gets even more visits during the Buddhist holidays of both Visakha Bucha and Makha Bucha.
+This venerable temple which is considered one of the holiest Buddhist sights to visit, thus making it a great and popular pilgrimage destination and it gets, even more, visits during the Buddhist holidays of both Visakha Bucha and Makha Bucha.

 This temple dates as far back as the 14th century and is based on a Thai myth which is full of both mystery and magic.
 Therefore, people who are there for pilgrimage or are moved by the spirituality of the temple could decide on taking a meditation course on the temple grounds, which has an international Buddhism center.

-Wat Phra That Doi Suthep temple is a very sacred place amongst the Thai people and it is marked by lots of seven-headed serpent statues which go up to the 306 stairs leading to the entrance of the complex.
+Wat Phra That Doi Suthep temple is a very sacred place among the Thai people and it is marked by seven-headed serpent statues which go up to the 306 stairs leading to the entrance of the complex.
 Once you get to the terrace of this temple, you are sure to love the view from the top due to its spellbinding effect.